Skip to content

 Mistake 1: Overstuffing Your Fridge

 Cold air needs to circulate to keep temperatures consistent.
-When every shelf is packed tight, airflow is blocked, creating warm pockets where food spoils faster.
+When every shelf is packed tight, airflow gets blocked, creating warm pockets where food spoils faster.
 Leave about 20–30% of each shelf empty for proper circulation.
 If your fridge is constantly stuffed, you're probably buying more than your family eats in a week — which circles back to the waste problem.

 Mistake 2: Storing Milk and Eggs in the Door

 The door is the warmest, most temperature-variable zone.
-Milk stored in the door can spoil 2–3 days earlier than milk stored on the middle shelf.
-Same for eggs — the USDA recommends storing eggs in their original carton on a middle shelf, not in the built-in door egg tray that many fridges include.
+Milk stored in the door can spoil 2–3 days earlier than milk on the middle shelf.
+Same for eggs — the USDA recommends storing eggs in their original carton on a middle shelf, not in the built-in door egg tray many fridges include.

 Mistake 3: Mixing Raw Meat with Ready-to-Eat Foods